Side effect (computer science): Temporal side effects

 Side effects caused by the time taken for an operation to execute are usually ignored when discussing side effects and referential transparency.
 There are some cases, such as with hardware timing or testing, where operations are inserted specifically for their temporal side effects e.g. sleep(5000) or for (int i = 0; i < 10000; ++i) {}.
 These instructions do not change state other than taking an amount of time to complete.

 Idempotence

-A subroutine with side effects is idempotent if multiple applications of the subroutine have the same effect on the system state as a single application, in other words if the function from the system state space to itself associated with the subroutine is idempotent in the mathematical sense.
+A subroutine with side effects is idempotent if multiple calls of the subroutine have the same effect on the system state as a single call, in other words if the function from the system state space to itself associated with the subroutine is idempotent in the mathematical sense.
 For instance, consider the following Python program: